tarides/tezos-context-hash/SPEC.md

 The complexity of verifying (and computing) the hash of tree nodes depends on the number of its entries.
 To reduce that cost on large nodes, Tezos distinguishes between tree nodes holding at most 256 entries and tree nodes with more than 256 ones.
 The small nodes are represented as a list of entries and have a linear complexity, while large nodes are using an optimised representation -- similar to inode tables implemented by filesystems -- to handle large directories with a logarithmic complexity.

-Until now in Tezos (i.e. Edo), all the directories have less than 256 entries and so do not use this optimised representation.
+Until now in Tezos (i.e. Edo), all the directories have at most 256 entries and so do not use this optimised representation.
 This might change with sappling.

 :::info
 **Tree nodes representations**